Campo Caliente

 Lives and works in Escazú, Costa Rica

-Aimée Joaristi, born in Havana and raised in Spain, is a multi-disciplinary artist deeply rooted in her Cuban heritage.
+Aimée Joaristi, born in Havana and raised in Spain, is a multi-disciplinary artist deeply inspired by her Cuban heritage.
 Influenced by political awareness and personal experiences, she dedicates herself to art and architecture, exploring themes like the unconscious, transgression, Cuban migration, and female empowerment through painting, installation, performance, photography, and video art.
-Her work serves as a medium for intuitive self-exploration, blending cultural heritage with personal reflections.
+Her work is a medium for intuitive self-exploration, blending cultural heritage with personal reflections.

 Joaristi draws inspiration not only from Cuban roots and politics but also from the Costa Rican landscape enveloping her studio outside of San José.
 The changing weather, shifting light, and lush foliage become added components, providing a backdrop to her compositions, and linking her art with her background in interior design.